flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 I believe if we want to improve UX and performance of our apps we have to step away from CRUD as the dominant paradigm for data synchronization and try new approaches.

+---

+I've tried to make this article as practical and hands-on as possible and leave history and philosophy for [some other time.](codepodcast.com) Please reach out and share your experience using event-sourcing in building web and mobile apps, or send in questions and suggestions for other articles on the subject.

 [crud]: https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete